 Kinemages are 3D-rendered images including but not restricted to chemical/molecular data.
 Advantages over CHIME-based images are greater platform portability (the only requirement is a www browser with JAVA enabled.
 Disadvantages are a less easy to use scripting language and lack of the equivalent of Protein Explorer for providing a "front end" to the basic "engine".
 Kinemages can be rotated by the user, using the mouse, but cannot be manipulated by the user to change colors, views (ball-stick vs. cartoon or spacefill for example), while CHIME images can be.

 These links provide examples of the usefulness of the above tools.
 Most of these examples are just .GIF or .JPEG static images taken from 3D-rendered views, so they can be viewed without JAVA or CHIME.

 Teresa Larsen, a guest scientist in Art Olson's Molecular Graphics Laboratory at The Scripps Research Institute (TSRI), has been assembling HIV Macromolecular structure and other evidence into a computer-rendered video of HIV, its life cycle, and the key enzymes that drug designers have targeted.
 She has also been making a 3D model of HIV-1 in plastic.

 Reverse Transcriptase was "Molecule of the Month" for September, 2002 at the Protein DataBank (PDB)

-HIV Reverse Transcriptase Review in Science:
+Reverse Transcriptase Review in Science:

 Huang H, Chopra R, Verdine GL, Harrison SC.